-VDOT and DRPT staff presented the Commonwealth Transportation Board (CTB) with a set of proposed changes to the SMART SCALE program to the for consideration and approval in advance of Round 3, which opens in March, 2018.
+The Commonwealth Transportation Board (CTB) has adopted a set of proposed changes to the SMART SCALE program to the for consideration and approval in advance of Round 3, which opens in March, 2018.
 During “Round 2” of SMART SCALE FY-2017, only about $1 billion was available to fund about $9 billion worth of projects.
 Following the first two rounds of the program, State DOT staff has been evaluating ways in which the program may be improved.

-State DOT staff is recommending a limit on the number of projects for which a government entity may apply in any given round.
-Specifically, a limit of 4 applications for localities with a population less than 200,000, and 8 applications for localities with a population more than 200,000.
-For MPOs/PDCs/Transit Agencies, a limit of 4 applications for regions with a population less than 500,000, and 8 applications for a region with a population larger than 500,000.
+State DOT staff recommended a limit on the number of projects for which a government entity may apply in any given round.
+Specifically, a limit of 4 applications for localities with a population less than 200,000, with allowance for 1 additional application per district that the local CTB member may allocate to Smart Scale-ineligible towns within a jurisdiction that has maxed out its application limit.
+Localities with a population of more than 200,000 will have 10 applications.
+For MPOs/PDCs/Transit Agencies, there is a limit of 4 applications for regions with a population less than 500,000, and 10 applications for a region with a population larger than 500,000.

 Biennial schedule and deadlines

 - June 1, 2018 deadlines for creation of an application

 Project Readiness and Eligibility

 Formalize and strengthen policy on required level of project planning: